KuKuXia/stable-baselines/docs/guide/rl_tips.rst

 - debug with random actions to check that your environment works and follows the gym interface:

-We provide an helper to check that your environment should run without error:
+We provide a helper to check that your environment runs without error:

 .. code-block:: python